Hadziselimovic/Firebase-Push-Notification-Demo/README.md

 This repo is showing you Simple Firebase Implementation with implemented receiving custom data (currently int ID) that you can use to trigger specific action in application

+##IMPORTANT

+App won't work if you don't create your own google-services.json on https://console.firebase.google.com

 ## Installation
 - Add internet permission in your app
     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />